vinodrobosoft/NewsDisplay/README.md

 3. UI Flow among all screens.
 4. Added Pagination to load popular news screen.
 5. Added Log Mechanism. (adb logcat -s nd)
+6. Added WebView to display the Top headlines
+   (Click on Top News Title/Content/Image to display it in webview)

 Following libraries have been used
 1. MVVM